bitrise-io/devcenter/_articles/en/builds/triggering-builds/trigger-pull-request.md

 {% include message_box.html type="important" title="Webhooks for triggering builds" content="Triggering builds automatically requires an incoming webhook set up with the hosting service of your repository.
 Read more in the [Webhooks](/webhooks/webhooks-index/) section."%}

-By default, every new app you add will have a trigger that triggers a build every time any pull request is opened in your repository.
+By default, every new app you add has a trigger that triggers a build every time any pull request is opened in your repository.

 1. Open your app on [bitrise.io](https://www.bitrise.io).
 2. Open the `Workflow Editor`.